Chuck Grillo

 Chuck Grillo (born July 24, 1939) is an American former professional ice hockey executive with the San Jose Sharks of the National Hockey League and owner of Minnesota Hockey Camps through 2016.
-From 1992 until 1996, Grillo served as the Sharks' Director of Player Personnel as well as general manager the last two of those years.
+From 1992 until 1996, Grillo served as the Sharks' Director of Player Personnel as well as general manager for the last two of those years.

 Hockey career

 Grillo became involved with professional ice hockey with the New York Rangers and Minnesota North Stars in the 1980s as a scout.
 He eventually became the director of player personnel.
 When the Minnesota franchise was split in two and the Sharks spun off in 1991, Grillo became a member of the Sharks staff.
 He was named Vice-president of player personnel, and was responsible for player acquisitions and trades, starting in 1992, after GM Jack Ferreira was dismissed.
 He was named executive vice-president in 1995 and held the title until 1996 when Dean Lombardi was hired as General Manager of the Sharks.
 He held a position as a scout with the Pittsburgh Penguins from 2001 to 2011.